kumar10248/Avalanche-Subnet/README.md

 ![image](https://github.com/user-attachments/assets/c669358c-1185-4c2f-8639-b4108bcff1fa)
 ![image](https://github.com/user-attachments/assets/92bed31c-d023-4bbb-a6d8-3e2ed6b51be0)

-I successfully created my own Avalanche subnet, named DevashishSubnet, using Ubuntu.
+I successfully created my own Avalanche subnet, named prinsusubnet, using Ubuntu.
 After setting it up, I deployed the subnet and obtained the account address along with some tokens.
 Next, I added the subnet to Metamask by entering the RPC URL, chain ID, and token name.
 I imported my funded account into Metamask and ensured it was selected as the active network.
 Then, I connected Remix to my Metamask wallet using the Injected Provider.
 This allowed me to deploy smart contracts directly onto my subnet.
 I successfully deployed one contract and began testing my application.
 Using Remix, I interacted with my deployed smart contracts and explored deploying tokens, pools, and other functionalities.

-## Smart Contracts

 ## Video Explanation of Project
 https://www.loom.com/share/af2ba63c275e4ea297f0f67501d24ab9?sid=0381396a-434a-49c6-94aa-8811ec6b6b44